sqlparser/sqlflow_public/databases/snowflake/readme.md

 ##  a minimum list of permissions need to extract all DDL

-You must define a role that has access to the database of the DDL database you want to export and assign WAREHOUSE permissions to that role.

-If 'SQLFlow_role' and 'SQLFlow_user' are the roles and users you use when grabit connects to the Snowflake database, you need to do the following:
+You must define a role that has access to the database of the DDL database you want to export and assign WAREHOUSE permissions to that role,If `SQLFlow_role` and `SQLFlow_user` are the roles and users you use when grabit connects to the Snowflake database, you need to do the following:

 1, First, you need to create a role, such as `SQLFlow_role`